 • Note-taking during your discussion

 • The online setting makes note-taking easy.
-You can use the chat function to actually take notes (saying that you are doing so, and that the client can return to the session afterwards).
-Alternatively, you can have your own Word file or Google doc open to take notes as you read the client’s paper on the whiteboard or as the client responds to your questions.
+You can use the chat function to actually take notes (saying that you are doing so and that the client can return to the session afterward).
+Alternatively, you can have your own Word file or Google Doc open to take notes as you read the client’s paper on the whiteboard or as the client responds to your questions.
 Similarly, you can take notes by typing directly into the shared whiteboard.
 Your text will be highlighted in a different color from the client’s text.

 • Reading out loud (requires at least audio)

-• Identify and use online resources, handbooks, style manuals
+• Identify and use online resources, handbooks, and style manuals.

 • Again, the online context is perfect here.
 You can paste links right into the chat.